Welcome to the

 Here we will show a full example of aligning RNA-seq from yeast using the SacCer3 genome.

-We need some data to align, if you have in-lab data, you don’t need this step, since you already have access to the files.
+We will now download the NGS data, if you have in-lab data, you don’t need this step, since you already have access to the fastq files.

 On the other hand, if you want to use published data, you need to download it.
-I here just show what would work for the paired end RNA-seq experiment run SRR453566.
+I here show what would work for the paired end RNA-seq experiment SRP012047.

-We now have the RNA-seq run, separated into 2 files, since this is paired end data.
-We could for ease also just have specified the SRR number in download.SRA, but then we get no meta-data csv file, which is handy for auto-detection of paired end data, the organism name etc. This is shown below:
+We now have the RNA-seq run, separated into 2 files stored in the raw data fastq folder, there are 2 files since this is paired end data.
+We could for ease also just have specified the SRR number directly in download.SRA, but then we get no meta-data csv file, which is handy for auto-detection of paired end data, the organism name etc. This is shown below:

 organism <- info$ScientificName is_paired_end <- all(info$LibraryLayout == "PAIRED")